ken-okabe/wayland-desktop-container/README.md

 ![](https://raw.githubusercontent.com/wiki/kenokabe/wayland-desktop-container/images/Screenshot_20170318_022156.png)
 ![](https://raw.githubusercontent.com/wiki/kenokabe/wayland-desktop-container/images/Screenshot_20170318_022156.png)

-Probably, you want to remove the frame of the containerOS, this is how to on Plasma.
+Probably, you want to remove the frame of the containerOS, this is how to on Plasma (DE of the HostOS).

 ## Final result